“Indica, Sativa, Terpenes, Entourage Effect… What are they talking about?”

 Entourage Effect – The Entourage Effect is the benefit you get from ingesting multiple components of the cannabis plant together instead of ingesting one component at-a-time.
 The different compounds work together to amplify the other’s chemistry, making it more effective when it comes to addressing symptoms.

-Cannabis – The cannabis plant produces all products you can consume.
+Cannabis – The cannabis plant produces all products that can be consumed.
 You may also hear it referred to as marijuana, weed, bud, greens, ganja, flower, etc.

-Concentrate – Concentrates are made from the cannabis plant and are processed down to their most pure elements – mostly cannabinoids and terpenes.
+Concentrate – Concentrates are made from the cannabis plant and have been processed down to their most pure elements – mostly cannabinoids and terpenes.
 Concentrates are stronger cannabis products and contain high levels of THC.

-Some people will also call concentrates shatter, sugar sauce, budder, pull n’ snap, badder, or crumble.
+You’ll also hear concentrates called shatter, sugar sauce, budder, pull n’ snap, badder, or crumble.

 Tincture – Tinctures are a liquid mixture of cannabis with a carrier substance such as coconut oil or alcohol.
 These oils are typically highly concentrated, are consumed orally and absorbs quickly into the bloodstream.
 Tinctures are a great value since they are highly concentrated and usually do not contain additives.